jonh213412421/Python-Exercises/README.md

 # Exercises
-Exercises with libraries in python
+Multiple exercises with libraries in python